garys-esri/geodev-dc-labs/runtime-workshop/exercises/iOS/Swift/Exercise 3 Operational Layers.md

     }
     ```

-1. Inside the `loadWithCompletion` completion code, set the scene view's viewpoint to the full extent of the scene layer:
+1. Inside the `load` completion code, set the scene view's viewpoint to the full extent of the scene layer:

     ```
     self.sceneView.setViewpoint(AGSViewpoint(targetExtent: sceneLayer.fullExtent!))